-Common causes of a semi-truck car crash in Minnesota include: Poor Driver Training – Driver Fatigue (Tiredness) – Speeding – Overloaded Trucks – Oversized Trucks – Brake Failure – Poor Driving Conditions – Driver Inexperience – Failure To Yield The Right-Of-Way – Driving Under The Influence of Alcohol Or Drugs – Aggressive, Dangerous Or Reckless Driving – Mechanical Failure (Or Improper Maintenance) – Defective Parts (Such As Defective Steering Or Brakes).
+There are several common causes of a semi-truck car crash in Minnesota including: Poor Driver Training – Driver Fatigue (Tiredness) – Speeding – Overloaded Trucks – Oversized Trucks – Brake Failure – Poor Driving Conditions – Driver Inexperience – Failure To Yield The Right-Of-Way – Driving Under The Influence of Alcohol Or Drugs – Aggressive, Dangerous Or Reckless Driving – Mechanical Failure (Or Improper Maintenance) – Defective Parts (Such As Defective Steering Or Brakes).

 Driver fatigue is a particularly dangerous — and completely preventable — cause of atruck accident.
 Nearly 20 years ago, the NTSB issued a report warning of truck driver fatigue dangers (http://www.ntsb.gov/safety/safety-studies/Documents/SS9502.pdf).
 The NTSB found that trucker fatigue was a contributing factor in 30%-40% of all diesel truck accidents.
 The NTSB found that proper sleep patterns are imperative for truck driver safety.
 Truckers are required to get 8 hours of continuous sleep after driving for 10 hours or after being on duty for 15 hours for proper safety.

 How To Determine The Cause Of A Tractor Trailer Auto Accident – MN ATTORNEYS.

-In many cases, particularly if there is a serious injury or fatality, the MN State Patrol will also send an accident reconstructionist.
+In many cases, particularly if there is a serious injury or fatality, the MN State Patrol will also send an accident reconstructionist to determine how the accident happened.
 An accident reconstructionist will measure and photograph the collision site.
 They will use these measurements and their engineering knowledge to calculate the speed of the vehicles involved in the collision, the impact forces, and the way the vehicles moved after impact.
 The accident reconstructionist can determine if a vehicle was speeding or failed to yield the right-of-way.
 He or she can also determine if the vehicle could have been slowed or stopped to avoid the collision.

-A truck driving (or trucking) expert can determine if either the semi truck driver and/or the trucking company acted improperly or was negligent in causing the serious auto accident injury.
-The trucking expert will examine the driver logs, gas receipts, schedule, manifest, GPS and onboard data information, and other available information to determine if the truck driver or trucking company violated regulations, industry standards or company standards.
+A truck driving (or trucking) expert can determine if either the semi-truck driver and/or the trucking company acted improperly.
+In other words, whether the truck driver was negligent in causing the serious auto accident injury.
+The trucking expert will examine the driver logs, gas receipts, schedule, manifest, GPS and onboard data information.
+They look at all available information to determine if the truck driver or trucking company violated regulations, industry standards or company standards.

-If you are injured in your automobile because of a crash with a truck or semi tractor trailer, please call one of our top Minnesota attorneys for a free consultation.
-Pam Rochlin and David Rochlin are Minnesota personal injury lawyers with more than 25 years of experience successfully handling hundreds of car and truck accident injury cases, including cases where a family member is killed because their car was hit by a semi truck.
-A truck accident attorney will discuss your case with, explain your rights and make sure you get the compensation you are entitled to.
-We are also happy to meet with you at our office or your home.
+If you are injured in your automobile because of a crash with a truck or semi tractor trailer, please call our top Minnesota attorneys for a free consultation.
+Pam Rochlin and David Rochlin are Minnesota personal injury lawyers with more than 25 years of experience.
+We have successfully handled hundreds of car and truck accident injury cases, including cases where a family member is killed because their car was hit by a semi truck.
+A truck accident attorney will discuss your case with and explain your rights.
+Our focus is to make sure you get the compensation you are entitled to.
+We are can meet with you at our office or your home.